ChrisKotsis/zorro-docs-mirror/zorro-docs-output/docs/207_Trade_Statistics.md

 ## NumWinTotal

-Number of profitable trades so far.
-The average return per winning trade is **WinTotal/NumWinTotal**.
+Number of trades closed with a profit so far, including partially closed trades.
+The average return per profitable trade is **WinTotal/NumWinTotal**.

 ## NumLossLong